Panopticon (film): Release

 Panopticon had its premiere at 58th Karlovy Vary International Film Festival on 30 June 2024, where it competed for Crystal Globe with other eleven feature films.
 In July 2024, it completed in the Parallels and Encounters section of 31st Palić European Film Festival.
 It competed for Antigone d'Or at the Montpellier Film Festival, in October 2024.

 In November 2024, it competed in Main Competition for the Golden Peacock Award at the 55th International Film Festival of India, and was screened at the 2024 Stockholm International Film Festival in Discovery section, and at the Tallinn Black Nights Film Festival, and at the International Film Festival Mannheim-Heidelberg.

 On 16 January 2025, it was screened in the East Side Stories at the Tromsø International Film Festival.

 In March 2025 it participated in the Marseille International Music & Cinema Festival and competed for the 2025 Grand Prize for Best Original Score.

 On 19 March 2025, it competed in Teen Competition section of the Sofia International Film Festival.

+The film was screened at the South East European Film Festival in LA on 30 April 2026.

 It was released in French theaters on 24 September 2025 by The Alchemists.